 Whatever the circumstances, a separation ensued.
 Evidence suggests Etta returned later.

 Possibly warned by the local lawman Humphreys that the Pinkertons had discovered their whereabouts, they suddenly sold their homestead to an Anglo-Chilean.
 They reverted to banditry, crisscrossing the border, robbing banks.
 This was late 1905.

-Eyewitnesses reported the bandits included a female: her impressive horsemanship and male disguise couldn’t conceal her feminine beauty.
+Eyewitnesses reported a female accomplice: her impressive horsemanship and male disguise couldn’t conceal her feminine beauty.

 Unless there was another beautiful yanqui expert horsewoman in cahoots with the bandidos, and unless these eyewitness reports were actually dozens of hallucinations, she must have been Etta.
 Meaning she must have returned by 1906 at the latest.
 Meaning Etta and Sundance must have rekindled their relationship and the ménage à trois.

 But eventually Etta dropped completely out of sight, leaving Butch and Sundance to their fate.

 But what was that fate?